clee704/NaverWebtoonFeeds/README.md

 * Set an environment variable `NAVERWEBTOONFEEDS_SETTINGS` to the path to your settings file (`/path/to/the/app/naverwebtoonfeeds/default_settings.local.py`).
-* Run `python manage.py update` to fill the database in.
+* Run `python manage.py db fill` to fill the database in.
 It may take a few hours.
 * Run `gunicorn app:app` from the root directory of the project.